momentohq/public-dev-docs/docs/develop/sdks/web/index.md

 ## Requirements

-- A Momento Auth Token is required; you can get one from the [Momento Web Console](https://console.gomomento.com/).
+- A Momento auth token is required; you can get one from the [Momento web console](https://console.gomomento.com/).

 ## Resources

-- [Momento Node.js Cheat Sheet](/develop/sdks/nodejs/cheat-sheet.mdx): this cheat sheet targets the Node.js SDK, but the web SDK APIs are fully compatible.
+- [Momento Node.js cheat sheet](/develop/sdks/nodejs/cheat-sheet.mdx): this cheat sheet targets the Node.js SDK, but the web SDK APIs are fully compatible.
-- [Example Chat App](https://github.com/momentohq/example-chat-app): fully functional chat application built using the web SDK!
+- [Example chat app](https://github.com/momentohq/example-chat-app): fully functional chat application built using the web SDK!
   ![chat screenshot](/img/web-sdk-chat-app.png)
 - [Web SDK Examples](https://github.com/momentohq/client-sdk-javascript/blob/main/examples/web/README.md): working example projects that illustrate how to use the web SDK
-- COMING SOON: Taking your code to prod: Configuration and Error handling in the web SDK
+- COMING SOON: Taking your code to prod: configuration and error handling in the web SDK

 ## Momento web SDK and Momento Topics